When it comes to cybercrime, cloning is in. Now more than ever.

 From the very start, we decided to focus on spoofing attacks that try to obtain our employees’ highest-value user credentials, such as Azure Active Directory and LastPass, using emails and landing pages that seem business-as-usual based on their design and content.

 On the lower end of the difficulty scale are fake notifications.
 We’ve taken a security alert sent by Microsoft after failed login attempts and tweaked it to appear scammier.
-More specifically, our messages claimed to be intended for Microsoft accounts instead of Azure Active Directory accounts, and the email domain was different from the one used by Microsoft.
+Our messages claimed to be intended for Microsoft accounts instead of Azure Active Directory accounts, and the email domain was different from the one used by Microsoft.
 The message looked like a carbon copy of the original alert, but when the user clicked to see their activity history, a proxied clone of the Microsoft login page popped up to capture their credentials.

 The only link in the cloned email led to a fake Microsoft Forms site, with loading animation and all, where clickers were greeted by a login screen pre-filled with their email address and a prompt to enter their password.
 After successful sign-in, they got redirected to a real Microsoft Forms site, with no additional authentication login prompt.
 Most users who get to this point go about their day and have no idea that their credentials have been compromised.